usds/medicaid-renewals-playbook/README.md

 * **Adopt terminology from the state.** For example, if they call a renewal a “review”, this should be the term used throughout the work.
 * **Go where the work is.** Travel to where your state partners and their Medicaid members are.

+#### Workshops and Meetings

+- [Hypothesis Generation Workshop](./workshops-and-meetings/hypothesis-generation-workshop.md): This workshop provides an opportunity for the team and the state staff to come up with hypotheses on where to focus time.

 #### Resources

 - [Example Project Charter](./resources/example-project-charter.docx): This is an example charter used to establish the goals, dates, and activities of the engagement between the civic tech organization and the state human services agency.